MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager.md

 The app profile manager is an out-of-the-box solution that lets you create targeted app experiences for agents and supervisors.
 More information: [App profile manager](../../../app-profile-manager/overview.md).

 Channel Integration Framework version 2.0 is for multi-session applications such as Omnichannel for Customer Service and Customer Service workspace.
-Given below are the steps to configure a new channel provider using the app profile manager.
-To configure a third-party voice channel provider with the multi-session application, perform the following steps:
+Use the app profile manager as follows to configure a third-party voice channel provider with a multi-session application:

-1. Log in to your Power Apps portal.
+1. Sign in to your Power Apps portal.

 2. Under the available apps, select the ellipsis towards the right of **Omnichannel for Customer Service** or **Customer service workspace**.